weiwei2285762217/ChatGPT-Python-Applications/README.md

 - Please refer to the `requirements.txt` for dependencies.
 - Run this command in terminal to install the require : `pip install -r requirements.txt`
+- Do you like cats?
+If don't then the code will not run!

 ### Applications